-During school closures and throughout the summer holidays we provided free healthy breakfast boxes to families vulnerable to food insecurity across Lambeth and Southwark.
+During school closures and throughout the school holidays we've provided free healthy breakfast boxes to families vulnerable to food insecurity across Lambeth and Southwark.

 Our Breakfast Boxes programme was designed in partnership with Impact on Urban Health, a part of Guy's and St Thomas’ Charity to ensure that children received the nutrition they need to thrive.
 Now with Lockdown 3 upon us, the work continues with breakfast boxes available to all schools in Lambeth and Southwark.
 You can read more about that here.

-Thanks to support from Unicef, we were able to continue the programme throughout the Christmas holidays and will support families during February half term and Easter.
+Thanks to support from Food Power for Generation Covid, we were able to continue the programme throughout the Christmas holidays and will support families during February half term and Easter.
 And with the generous donations received from the public, we can now reach even more families so that their children can start the day with a healthy nutritious breakfast.

-Since our Breakfast Boxes programme launched on 4 May 2020, we are proud to have distributed 51,782 boxes of 517,820 nutritious breakfasts to school children in Lambeth and Southwark.
+Since the Breakfast Boxes programme launched on 4 May 2020, we've distributed over 100,000 breakfast boxes - that's one million nutritious breakfasts to school children in Lambeth and Southwark.

-Each box was filled with two weeks’ worth of healthy breakfasts including fruit, wholemeal bread, baked beans, Weetabix and fresh milk.
-The boxes were analysed by a public health nutritionist to ensure that they meet the School Food Standards which meant that in a time of financial crisis and food insecurity, children are receiving nutritious food that will nurture them and keep them well.
-Abel & Cole also kindly donated 2,000 extra pieces of organic fruit each week to supplement the breakfast offer.
+Each box is filled with two weeks’ worth of healthy breakfasts including fresh pineapple, oats, desiccated coconut, and rice in addition to whole meal bread, baked beans and milk.
+The boxes have been analysed by a public health nutritionist to ensure that they meet the School Food Standards which mean that in a time of financial crisis and food insecurity, children are receiving nutritious food that will nurture them and keep them well.
+In the summer, Abel & Cole also kindly donated 2,000 extra pieces of organic fruit each week to supplement the breakfast offer.

 “These boxes have been such a life line for parents, they have absolutely loved them” (Lambeth Assistant Headteacher)